infretis/infentory/infinit_nh3_inversion/README.md

 We see only a slight change in the last 3 interfaces.
 The spacing between the lastest interfaces (red curve, but also in the blue curve) seems regular, and the black crossing proability curve looks smooth.

+🏁🏁🏁

-At this point, one might want to run just a regular infretis simulation.
+After this point, one might want to run just a regular infretis simulation.
 To do that, open `infretis.toml` and change `steps` to the number of steps you want to run.

 Then, to run infretis